humm-devadmin/hummdocs/docs/ecommerce/overview.md

 All existing Oxipay branding on your website that you have created will need to be updated to **humm** for launch.

+Please see our [Best Practice Integration Guidelines](../../best_practice_integration) for further information.

 Any questions?
 Please contact [pit@%domain%](mailto:pit@%domain%)